Getting Things Done (GTD)

 Waiting for

 These are items that have been delegated or are awaiting action by someone else.
 For example, if you need to finish writing a blog post but are waiting on your editor to get you feedback on your last draft.
-Identify these tasks by tagging them with the label "@waiting_for."
-Keep @waiting_for tasks organized inside the projects they're related to or inside the One-Off Tasks project if they're unrelated to other tasks.

 Someday/maybe

-Many items that you capture will be ideas for things you want to do in the future but don't have the bandwidth to work on now (e.g., places you may want to travel, books to read, new projects you may want to try, ideas for blog posts, etc.).
-You want to be able to review these later, but you don't want them gumming up your system now.
+These items are ideas for things you want to do in the future but don't have the bandwidth to work on now (e.g., places you may want to travel, books to read, new projects you may want to try, ideas for blog posts, etc.).

-• Create a new Someday/Maybe project
+• Create a new Someday/Maybe project.

 • (Optional) Add sub-projects for specific types of "Someday/Maybe" tasks.
 For example, you may want to separate Someday/Maybe — Personal and Someday/Maybe — Work projects